 The compressive behavior should be modeled such that the maximum compressive stress is limited.
 The parabolic stress strain diagram with a softening branch should be used.
 The softening branch should be based on the compressive fracture energy value (see 2.3.1) in order to reduce mesh size sensitivity during compressive strain localization.
 The constitutive relation according to expression (3.14) of the NEN-EN 1992-1-1 should not be used.

-Rijkswaterstaat Centre for Infrastructure

-Guidelines for Page: 20 of 66
+Guidelines for Page: 20 of 68

-Nonlinear Finite Element Analysis of Issued: 2 April 2020
+Nonlinear Finite Element Analysis of Issued: 2 November 2022

-Concrete Structures Version: 2.2
+Concrete Structures Version: 2.3

-RTD: 1016-1:2020 Status: Final
+RTD: 1016-1:2022 Status: Final

 Figure 4 Parabolic compression diagram

 The above parabolic curve is defined as: